mhklee2/exploringdunitz/_posts/2018-11-05-fall-coleschr.md

 ![You change this and put in your own Image title](images/schroederbuildings.jpg) {:.image}
-Modern architecture.
-This image was found on the [Great Walk Blogspot](http://greatlawalk.blogspot.com/2016/11/) {:.caption}
+Figure 1: Modern design of hotel, apartment, and house in Santa Monica area {:.caption}

    In order to keep up with the changing preferences of Santa Monica residents, there is rampant construction in the city.
 As can be seen in figure 2, Santa Monica has 11 current and 15 proposed construction sites while Long Beach has 10 current and 12 proposed construction sites.
 Although both cities have similar amounts of construction, Santa Monica has more small scale, likely residential construction sites whereas Long Beach has larger construction projects represented by the large shapes and longer lines of red and green.
 Larger scale projects are usually taken on by the city and are for public works rather than private residences, which reveals that Santa Monica’s construction is more focused on individual residence and business improvement whereas Long Beach’s construction is more for industry and public good.
 Recent construction in Santa Monica has yielded modern residences; however, living costs have been increasing at the same time to meet this new standard of housing.

 ![You change this and put in your own Image title](images/schroederconstruction.jpg) {:.image}
-Construction map.
-This image was found on the [Great Walk Blogspot](http://greatlawalk.blogspot.com/2016/11/) {:.caption}
+Figure 2: Construction maps of Santa Monica and Long Beach.
+This image was retrieved from [LA Construction Maps](https://www.ladevelopmentmap.com/)
+   {:.caption}

 The rising housing costs in Santa Monica have defined the predominant race and class of people living there.
 In the 1970s, the neighborhood was burdened by “rapidly rising rent levels” after a period of “substantial apartment construction,” so in 1979 renters decided to put a stop to this rapid increase by passing a “local rent control initiative” (Levine, Grigsby & Heskin).
 While the goal of the rent control ordinance was to protect residents from climbing rent costs, not all residents benefitted equally.
 After 1979, on average white households spent only 27.5% of their income on rent whereas Latino households spent 37.5% and there were too few black households to have a meaningful sample size (Levine, Grigsby & Heskin).
 Although rent control fixed the rent in place, rent was already high, and as a result Latino and black households were priced out of the market due to their on average lower income levels.
 They could not sustainably pay the rent price as easily as the more affluent white families, and over time would be more likely to move out and look for more affordable accommodations.
 In effect, rent control only aided the better off middle-class white tenants and did not protect the interests of lower income minorities.
 Housing prices rose by “more than 200%” from 1995 to 2007, compounding the effect of the 1994 Northridge earthquake.
 The resulting housing deficit displaced more than just ethnic minorities.
 From 1990 to 2000, Santa Monica registered a 19% decline in people over the age of 60 and a 16% decrease in households earning below the county median income, while the city’s median household income increased by 40% (Kamel).
 Housing for prospective buyers became even less affordable as prices climbed while housing stock decreased.
 Meanwhile, many current low-income and elderly residents decided that it would cost more to fix earthquake damages than to move to a more affordable community.
 Housing cost increases established a hostile market for minorities, lower income groups, and the elderly, much like how the public architecture deters homeless individuals.